PrefectHQ/prefect/docs/tutorial/flows.md

 ### Next Steps

-As we have seen, adding a flow decorator converts our Python function to a resilient and observable workflow.
-In the next section we'll supercharge our flow by using tasks to organize the workflow's complexity.
+As you have seen, adding a flow decorator converts our Python function to a resilient and observable workflow.
+In the next section you'll supercharge our flow by using tasks to organize the workflow's complexity.